When adjusting ignition timing, keep hands, equipment and wires well clear of the fan impeller.

 where p = 3.142

-r = damper radius
+r = radius of the damper

-lead = required advance TDC in degrees
+advance = required TDC advance in degrees

 6. Make sure the strobe light wires are clear of the drive belts and fan, then start the engine.

-Ignition mark "FROM" on the flywheel.
+Ignition mark "OT" on the flywheel.

 Ignition mark "OZ" on the flywheel.